Why Peptide Quality Matters for Research

 - Extended storage: -80°C for maximum stability

-- Always protect from light—store in dark containers or wrapped in foil
+- Always protect from light by storing in dark containers or wrapping in foil

 - Allow the vial to reach room temperature before opening to prevent condensation introducing moisture